-To identify the cultural heritage characteristics of Egyptian raqs sharqi and evaluate if it can be considered heritage and how it locates itself within the field of ICH.
+To identify the cultural heritage characteristics of Egyptian Raqs sharqi and evaluate if it can be considered heritage and how it locates itself within the field of ICH.

 The sensitizing concepts and the conceptual framework derived from the literature review, have then shaped the research questions listed below.

-- ‘From a dialogical perspective , what challenges are involved in the safeguarding of raqs sharqi as a form of transcultural, living and embodied heritage?’
+- ‘From a dialogical perspective , what challenges are involved in the safeguarding of Raqs sharqi as a form of transcultural, living and embodied heritage?’

-The main question revolves around the safeguarding of living and embodied heritage: which obstacles we face and how can we minimize the risks and maximize the benefits.
+The main question revolves around the safeguarding of living and embodied heritage: which obstacles we face and how can we minimize the risks and maximize the benefits?
 The sub-questions have been placed in a logical order.

-Question 2, based on the ‘uses of heritage’ sensitising concept, tries to assess if the heritage identified is worth safeguarding and why.
+Question 2, based on the ‘uses of heritage’ sensitizing concept, tries to assess if the heritage identified is worth safeguarding and why.
 For example, what is the importance in people’s lives of this heritage, how does this affect their identities, their quality of life, their economic needs?

-Question 3, influenced by the living heritage model from the conceptual framework, analyses the tangible/intangible elements of heritage and how they interact (these can include the body and physical training, values, traditions, emotions, artefacts, music).
+Question 3, influenced by the living heritage model from the conceptual framework, analyses the tangible/intangible elements of heritage and how they interact (these can include the body and physical training, values, traditions, emotions, artifacts, music).